Yuta Okkotsu: Jujutsu Kaisen

 Yuta does not appear in the early chapters of Jujutsu Kaisen, but Gojo mentions him as one of the upper-level students attending Jujutsu High who may one day surpass him when discussing students with Yuji Itadori.
 Upon his return to Japan, Yuta saves a child from a spirit surrounded by a replica he calls Rika.
 Yuta returns to Jujutsu High as an executioner of Yuji for possessing a vengeful spirit called Ryomen Sukuna, also avenging his friend Inumaki who had been wounded by Sukuna.
 Yuta finds Yuji and his ally Choso fighting one of Maki's relatives, Naoya Zen'in.
 Yuta easily defeats Yuji and Choso and pretends to kill the former.
 After telling Naoya to inform their superiors that Yuji is dead, Yuta reveals himself as an ally to the recently revived Yuji.

-Yuta then reunites with Maki and other sorcerers to help Gojo and promises to kill Yuji if he can no longer control the vengeful spirit.
+Yuta then reunites with Maki and other sorcerers to help Gojo.
 The group joins forces to defeat Kenjaku who aims to curse Japanese civilians through his Culling Game terrorist attack.
+Yuta enters the Sendai colony of the Culling Games and successfully defeats multiple reincarnated sorcerers.
+When Gojo is freed, Yuta and his allies are forced to see their mentor fight the free Sukuna.
+After Gojo's death, Yuta decapitates Kenjaku after his battle with Takaba.
+He then joins Yuji's fight against Sukuna who is using Megumi Fushiguro as a new vessel.
+Yuta uses the Authentic Mutual Love (真相相愛, Shingan Sōai) Domain Expansion which carries all copied attacks.
+Teaming up together, Yuta and Yuji attempt to release Megumi, but the rejection from their ally results in Sukuna giving them severe wounds.
+Nevertheless, Yuta uses Kenjaku's cursed technique, the body swapping technique to switch bodies with the dead Gojo.
+Yuta rejoins the fight against Sukuna as he attempts to control his mentor's powers.
+While he is unable to defeat Sukuna and his copy reaches his limit, Yuta is able to stop Sukuna from using his own Domain against Yuji, who then frees Megumi from Sukuna.
+Afterwards, Rika returns Yuta to his original body and reunites with his partners.
+In the epilogue, Yuta is the head representative of the Gojo clan and has children and grandchildren.

+Yuta also appears a playable character in the fighting game Jujutsu Kaisen: Cursed Clash in his Jujutsu Kaisen 0 design.